-- 7.7 The Welsh Government produced guidance in 2021 which provides education settings with practical tools to prevent and respond to instances of peer sexual abuse, exploitation and harmful sexual behaviour taking place both inside and outside of school.
+7.6 The Welsh Government produced guidance in 2021 which provides education settings with practical tools to prevent and respond to instances of peer sexual abuse, exploitation and harmful sexual behaviour taking place both inside and outside of school.
 This includes digital abuse and exploitation.
-Our school will have clear policies to prevent and respond to instances of peer sexual abuse, exploitation and harmful sexual behaviour, so that all children can realise their right to be safe and their right to an education. - 7.8 Children who have experienced peer sexual abuse, exploitation and harmful sexual behaviour will be supported to speak out, listened to and able to access the help they need, both in and out of this education setting.
-This school will implement a whole school approach in relation to sexual harassment and abuse by engaging with parents and woring colaboratetiely in a successful multi agency approach in responding to peer sexual abuse, exploitation and harmful sexual behaviour.
+Our school will have clear policies to prevent and respond to instances of peer sexual abuse, exploitation and harmful sexual behaviour, so that all children can realise their right to be safe and their right to an education.

+7.7 Children who have experienced peer sexual abuse, exploitation and harmful sexual behaviour will be supported to speak out, listened to and able to access the help they need, both in and out of this education setting.
+This school will implement a whole school approach in relation to sexual harassment and abuse by engaging with parents and working collaboratively in a successful multi agency approach in responding to peer sexual abuse, exploitation and harmful sexual behaviour.
+Resources and Guidance available Appendix 1.